 And I saw another sign in heaven, great and marvelous, seven angels having the seven last plagues; for in them is completed the wrath of God.

-After the third Woe, Messiah returns as Victor.
+After the third Woe, Messiah returns as the Victor.

 And I saw heaven opened, and behold a white horse; and he that sat upon it was called Faithful and True, and in righteousness he does judge and make war.